Vyral/greg-mcdaniel/_posts/2018-09-17-a-shift-is-underway-in-our-market.md

 * The median sale price is $1.3 million.
 * The lowest listing is $298,000, while the highest is $39 million.

 At the beginning of the year, the average days on market was 17 days, so we’ve seen a significant uptick since then. **We’re also seeing a significant shift in terms of pricing**.
-The average list price in the 68 Corridor is $1,142,524 million, while the average sale price is $1,160,757.
+The average list price in the 68 Corridor is $1,142,524, while the average sale price is $1,160,757.
 Although that’s a good-looking list-to-sale price difference, we’re still experiencing a slowdown, and I’m really kind of terrified to see where that’s going.

 {% include pullquote.html %}